wp-plugins/youtube-channel-gallery/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Show a YouTube video and a gallery of thumbnails for a youtube channel.
+Show a YouTube video and a gallery of thumbnails for a YouTube channel.

 == Description ==

-Show a youtube video and a gallery of thumbnails for a youtube user channel.
+Show a YouTube video and a gallery of thumbnails for a YouTube user channel.

 = Demo: =